 Occupational neck pain is ubiquitous and not limited to any particular work setting.
 Predictors for occupational neck pain include perception of little influence on the work situation, other work-related psychosocial factors, and perceived general tension.
 Predictors of occupational neck pain include prolonged sitting at work (>95% of the workday), especially with the neck forward-flexed ≥20° for >70% of the work time.

 et al..
 The prevalence of neck pain in the world population: a systematic critical review of the literature.
 Eur Spine J

 PATHOGENESIS & FUNCTIONAL ANATOMY

 The cervical spine is a highly mobile column that supports the 6–8-lb head, provides protection for the cervical spinal cord, and consists of 7 vertebrae intercalated by 5 intervertebral disks; 14 facet joints (zygapophyseal joints or Z-joints); 12 joints of Luschka (uncovertebral joints); and 14 paired anterior, lateral, and posterior muscles.
 The vertebrae can viewed as three major groups: the atlas (C1), the axis (C2), and the others (C3-C7).
 C1 is a ring-shaped vertebra with two lateral masses articulating with the occiput and C2.
 The C2 consists of a large vertebral body (the largest in the cervical spine) with the anterior odontoid process (dens) articulating with C1.
 This odontoid process has a precarious blood supply, placing it at risk for nonunion when fractured.
-The atlantooccipital articulation accounts for 50% of the flexion and extension neck range of motion (RoM), and the C1-C2 joints account for 50% of the rotational ...
+The atlantooccipital articulation accounts for 50% of the flexion and extension neck range of motion (RoM), and the C1-C2 joints account for 50% of ...